 You can prove your disability level by submitting either a ruling by the competent authority (e.g. the state welfare office) or an ID for the severely disabled.

-A chronic condition or a proven disability must be demonstrated by a medical certificate that also confirms that the condition will result in additional costs when you are abroad.
+A proven disability must be documented by a medical certificate that also confirms that the condition will result in additional costs when you are abroad.